 Expenditure incurred to replace a component of an item of property, plant and equipment that is accounted for separately is capitalised and the carrying amount of the component that is replaced is written off.
 Other subsequent expenditure is capitalised only when it increases future economic benefits of the related item of property, plant and equipment.
-All other expenditure is recognised in the interim condensed consolidated income statement as the expense is incurred.
+All other expenditure is capitalised in the interim condensed consolidated income statement as the expense is incurred.

 Property, plant and equipment are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of property, plant and equipment may not be recoverable.
-Whenever the carrying amount of property, plant and equipment may not be recoverable.
 Whenever the carrying amount of property, plant and equipment exceeds their recoverable amount, an impairment loss is recognised in the interim condensed consolidated income statement.
 The recoverable amount is the higher of fair value less costs to sell of property, plant and equipment and the value in use.
 The fair value less costs to sell is the amount obtainable from the sale of property, plant and equipment in an arm's length transaction while value in use is the present value of estimated future cash flows expected to arise from the continuing use of property, plant and equipment and from its disposal at the end of its useful life.

-Reversal of impairment losses other than goodwill impairment recognised in the prior years are recorded when there is an indication that the impairment losses recognised for the property, plant and equipment no longer exist or have reduced.
+Reversal of impairment losses other than goodwill impairment recognized in the prior years are recorded when there is an indication that the impairment losses recognized for the property, plant and equipment no longer exist or have reduced.